nileshpatil6/social-media-Automation/README.md

 - `POST /post-direct-twitter` - Post to Twitter with direct image URL
 - `POST /post-to-linkedin` - Post to LinkedIn
 - `POST /post-direct-linkedin` - Post to LinkedIn with direct image URL
+- `POST /post-to-facebook` - Post to Facebook
+- `POST /post-direct-facebook` - Post to Facebook with direct image URL
 - `POST /post-to-youtube` - Post to YouTube
 - `POST /post-direct-youtube` - Post to YouTube with direct video URL